SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 <!-- TODO: Reduce this to just being about a new branch.
 Make a section for starting a new goal or bug fix that links to making a new branch and making commits. -->

 1. Make at least one change.
 Edit code or include a new file with cmd/ctrl + click.
-1. Tap "Folders" > "Packages" > "GitHub".  <!-- TODO: Should we break these paths out into their own sections?
+1. [Go to "Packages"](#navigate-to-packages) and tap "GitHub".  <!-- TODO: Should we break these paths out into their own sections?
 A section on menus?
 Does docassemble have that documentation already? -->
 1. In the branches dropdown, select `New Branch`.
 1. Give the branch a [snake_case](name_formats.md#snake-case) name.
 1. Commit your changes with a [commit message](#commit-messages).